Winterflower/winterflower.github.io/_posts/2019-11-30-always-be-optimising.md

 leaving our comp meeting happy and blessed with the bonus.

 From where we sat we could see the glass-walled corner office, with a gorgeous view of East London.
-And I'm sure, we all took turns into little narcisissitic power trips, imagining ourselves in it.
+And I'm sure, we all took turns into little narcissistic power trips, imagining ourselves in it.

 It wasn't easy being an outsider in this world where (almost) everyone was a white man, second or third generation Oxbridge, second or third generation fancy, posh grammar school,